The financial crisis may have given big banks a bad name, but a new study suggests that, well, people may be really starting to like them again.

 - Texas Region: Frost Bank (862)

 Remember, if you’re considering switching banks, you may want to give your credit a perusal.
 Some financial institutions use consumer bureaus like ChexSystems or Telecheck and will not allow you to open a new bank account if you have any bounced checks or unresolved bills reported to one of them, while others will not open an account if you have any negative history listed.
 You can check whether you have a file with these companies for free (once each year) by going to Chexhelp.com and Telecheck’s website.
-You can also check your credit generally for unresolved accounts or unpaid collection bills each year by pulling your credit reports on AnnualCreditReport.com or by viewing your free credit report summary, updated each month, on Credit.com.
+You can also check your credit generally for unresolved accounts or unpaid collection bills each year by pulling your credit reports on AnnualCreditReport.com or by viewing your free credit report summary, updated every 14 days, on Credit.com.

 More Money-Saving Reads: